mentalhealthmodels/nmhsmn_web/content/blog/news-and-events/_index.md

 #     weight: 40
 ---

-We post periodic updates about our network and any upcoming activities or outputs that may be of interest to mental health planners, policy-makers and modellers.
+We post periodic updates about Acumen and any upcoming activities or outputs that may be of interest to mental health planners, policy-makers and modellers.